top of page

 Hadley's Story

 Hadley was born in May 2016.
 Her birth came urgently due to poor blood flow to her.
 She arrived 15 weeks early, weighing only 1 lb 3 oz.
 She was so small she immediately gained the nickname "Hadley Bug".
 Hadley was a patient at Children's Hospital of Wisconsin for almost 6 months.
 During that time, she faced many battles and a rollercoaster of diagnoses, treatments, and predictions about her survival.
 If Hadley proved anything during this time, it was that she was a FIGHTER!
 She beat the odds against poor blood flow, blood clots, potential loss of a limb, heart surgery at under 2 lbs, underdeveloped lungs, hernia surgery, and infections.
-Hadley was, quite honestly, a miracle baby.
+Hadley was truly a miracle baby.

 Hadley beat all the odds stacked against her in early birth.
 She came home after 177 days in the neonatal ICU.
-She grew and developed normally - achieving her motor milestones mostly on time despite her early start.
+She grew and developed normally - achieving her motor milestones on time despite her early start.
 Communication was never a concern for Hadley.
 She loved to talk from an early age.

 For 4.5 years Hadley was a typical child - curious, energetic, funny, loving and kind.
-At nearly 5 years old, after many months of vomiting with no known cause, Hadley was finally diagnosed with celiac disease.
+At nearly 5 years old, after many months of vomiting with no known cause, Hadley was diagnosed with celiac disease.
 Her parents could breathe again after finding out what was “wrong”.
-But, that comfort was short-lived when it was discovered just months later that Hadley’s left retina had detached.
+But, that comfort was short-lived when it was discovered that Hadley’s left retina had detached.
 This was a complication from her early birth.
 The vision treatment, that was thought to be correct back then, came back and caused the detachment 5 years later.
 Unfortunately, over time, the detachment became full and Hadley lost all vision in her left eye.
 This poor child had been through so much by only 5 years old.
 But the worst was yet to come....

 Hadley bravely battled after surgery; re-learning how to walk, talk, eat, write, and do the simple functions she was once capable of.
 Everything came back to maybe 80% of what her prior functions were - a huge feat that she conquered.
 Hadley then endured 30 rounds of radiation which shrunk the remaining tumor a bit.
 She was doing quite well for about 2 months after the radiation concluded.
 Playing again, running, jumping, eating, drawing and communicating well.
 She was happy.